grpc/grpc-dart/README.md

 # Status

 This package is currently in *beta*: It is available for general usage, and is considered feature complete.

-If you experience issues, please [open an issue](https://github.com/dart-lang/grpc-dart/issues).
+If you experience issues, or if you have feature requests, please [open an issue](https://github.com/dart-lang/grpc-dart/issues).

 # Notes